code-with-amitk/Code-examples/System-Design/Concepts/AWS/Terms.md

 <a name=az></a>
 ### Availabilty zones
-- 1 or more data center owned by AWS, collectively called AZ.
+- Single or Group of data centers owned by AWS is called AZ.
 - Naming convention of AZ is {Geographic location}{letter}.
 Example AZs for us-east are: us-east-1a, us-east-1b
 - Latency between AZ's is <10ms (Hence these AZs are purposely positioned to be that apart).
 ```c